ZSky AI Power User Guide: Get 10x More from Your Credits

 - Use images when: You are iterating on a concept, you need static visuals for a website or presentation, you want to explore multiple variations quickly.

-A common power user strategy: generate the concept as an image first (1 credit).
-Once you are happy with the composition and style, generate the video version (5-20 credits).
-This avoids burning 20 credits on a video prompt that needs revision.
+A common power user strategy: generate the concept as an image first.
+Once you are happy with the composition and style, generate the video version.
+This avoids wasting time on a video prompt that needs revision.

 Part 3: Advanced Techniques